 Getting a visa can be daunting!
-We will help you through each step of the way, when it is time to apply for your visa.
-These instructions will come via email, so be sure to watch your inbox!
+We will help you through each step of the way.
+These instructions will come via email, so be sure to watch your inbox.

 We will include your international trip itinerary in your registration confirmation email, so you can purchase your domestic flights accordingly.
 We recommend waiting to purchase your domestic tickets until six to eight weeks before departure, since airlines frequently have flight changes that can interfere with your international connection from your domestic flight.
 It is important to leave at least four hours between your domestic and international flights.
 If there are any significant changes to our international flight itinerary, we make every attempt to notify you as quickly as possible.

-When you receive your e-tickets in your final mailing (approximately three weeks prior to departure) please be sure to check your name on the ticket.
+When you receive your e-tickets (via email approximately three weeks prior to departure) please be sure to check your name on the ticket.
 It is critical that the name matches (or will match) your passport.
-If they do not match, you may not be able to board the plane for your flight!
-Any errors incurring costs will be your responsibility, and Compassion is not responsible for any costs associated with airline changes.
+If they do not match, you may not be able to board the plane.
+Any errors incurring costs will be your responsibility.

-As baggage policies are constantly changing, we ask that each traveller checks with each airline for current information on baggage allowances and policies.
+As baggage policies are constantly changing, we ask that each traveler checks with each airline for current information on baggage allowances and policies.
 Any baggage charges are your responsibility.

 Compassion offers Exposure Trips to most of the countries where we work.
-Each culture and country is different, so before your trip you will receive information about your destination in your Trip Guide.
+Each country is different, so before your trip you will receive information about your destination in your Trip Handbook.

 Health and safety

-Depending on your destination, our tours range from moderate to demanding in difficulty due to the impoverished conditions.
-Our trips can include long international flights, time changes, high altitudes, lengthy transportation on bumpy roads, walking on uneven terrain, extensive days, and possible physical activities.
-Because we understand each traveller is different, we collect medical and health information for each registrant ahead of time so we can be aware of any limitations and needs you may have.
-Past medical conditions, may require a signed physician release form.
+Depending on your destination, our Exposure Trips range from moderate to demanding in difficulty.
+Our trips can include long international flights, time zone changes, high altitudes, lengthy transportation on bumpy roads, walking on uneven terrain, long days and possible physical activities.
+Because we understand each traveler is different, we collect medical and health information for each registrant ahead of time so we can be aware of any limitations and needs you may have.
+Past medical conditions may require a signed physician release form.
 While we understand this can be a burden, your safety and health is our main concern while travelling with us.

-- Each trip attendee has basic insurance, which includes medical and evacuation coverage.
+- Each trip attendee has premium coverage insurance, which includes medical and evacuation coverage

-- Each trip attendee is entered into the Canadian Embassy site prior to departure.
+- Each trip attendee is entered into the Registration of Canadians Abroad prior to departure

-- Compassion utilizes our staff in-country by helping our Canadian staff make decisions on the safest places to travel.
-They are always ready to help if an emergency should arise.
+- Compassion utilizes our in-country staff to help make decisions on the safest places to travel; they are always ready to help if an emergency should arise.

 Concern for the well-being of children is the cornerstone of our ministry.
 We do everything within our power to ensure that no harm comes to any child registered in our program and to protect our children from any form of child abuse or exploitation.
-We believe the vast majority of our sponsors and donors share our values of respecting and caring for children.
-But it’s possible that some people may seek to use our Child Sponsorship Program to gain access to children for inappropriate reasons, which is why we require a background check for everyone 18 and older who interacts with any beneficiary of our program.
+We believe the vast majority of our supporters share our values of respecting and caring for children.
+But it is possible that some people may seek to use our Child Sponsorship Program to gain access to children for inappropriate reasons, which is why we require a background check for everyone 18 and older who interacts with any beneficiary of our program.